deven-org/telemetry-functions/doc/METRICS.md

 ## Trigger Events

 The following events are the possible triggers for collecting metrics.
-Each trigger's name is the respective `dataEventSignature` ID.
+Each trigger's name is the respective `trigger_event_signature` ID.

 ### `check-suite` (GitHub Event)